Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Identify risk factors for developing PTSD.

-- Discuss procedures for assessing patients with known or suspected PTSD.
+- Discuss appropriate assessment and diagnosis of patients with suspected PTSD.

 TABLE OF CONTENTS